Daily affirmations for success when you feel stuck

 50 daily affirmations for success

-A note on how to use this list – each section below is named after a specific thought pattern, not a vague mood.
+A note on how to use this list: each section is named after a specific thought pattern, not a vague mood.
 Find the one that matches where your head is right now.
 Start there.
 You don’t need all 50.
 You need the three that feel like they’re speaking directly to whatever is making it hard right now.

 Pick the ones that feel like a stretch but not a lie.
 Those are the ones doing the work.